bbauska/Coursera-Bootstrap/readme.md

 </p>
 <!-- {width="5.0in" height="1.474359142607174in"} -->

-Let\'s ask ourselves what exactly are front-end Web UI Frameworks, and learn a little more details about them.
+Let&apos;s ask ourselves what exactly are front-end Web UI Frameworks, and learn a little more details about them.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------- 27. what are front-end ui frameworks?
 (51) --------------------------->